-(10) Progression for all other classifications, other than Enrolled Mental Health Nurse, for which there is more than one wage point, will be by annual increments, subject to a satisfactory performance appraisal and having regard to the acquisition and utilisation of skills and knowledge through experience in the practice setting(s) over such period.
+(10) Progression for all other classifications, other than Enrolled Mental Health Nurse, for which there is more than one wage point, will be by annual increments, subject to the acquisition and utilisation of skills and knowledge through experience in the practice setting(s) over such period.
 Provided that, an employee, including a casual employee, who has worked an average of 24 hours per week, or less, in a year will be required to work a further 12 months before being eligible for advancement to the next succeeding experience increment (if any), within the level in which the employee is employed.